sujithananth/audioreader/audioreder.md

 to know the details of the code look into code comments on python file... u can read  any pdf file but it should be in the current location of this folder  ...

+this reads only the specific page u insists u can write the text into mp3 by changing this in the code

+ speaker.save_to_file(text,'name of mp3 file')